 Whilst I waited for the endocrinologist appointment things got worse.
 One afternoon my partner had to restrain me from banging my head on the floor screaming ‘make it stop’.

-I distracted myself by reading again and in doing so I found out about postpartum thyroditis and that having an overactive thyroid could cause mental disturbances, mood swings and inappropriate anxiety.
+I distracted myself by reading again and in doing so I found out about postpartum thyroiditis and that having an overactive thyroid could cause mental disturbances, mood swings and inappropriate anxiety.

 I also found out that after the overactive phase (hyper) your thyroid could return to normal or become underactive (hypo) and present with another set of symptoms.